What does the Torah say about Food during the Story of Exodus?

 The Food of Slavery

-While in Egypt, the Jews ate the Food of Slavery, which was “leeks, onions, and garlic” which all came from the ground.
+While in Egypt, the Hebrews ate the Food of Slavery, which was “leeks, onions, and garlic” which all came from the ground.
 Not the air or the sea.
 In many ways, you can think of the slaves as chained to the ground.

 The Food of Wilderness: (Midbar)